-3.5 BACKLIGHT
+3.5 Backlight

 The backlight for the display and option keys can be programmed to automatically turn on when any key is pressed.
 It then automatically turns off after a programmed delay of 0-7.5 seconds so that battery drain is minimized.
 If the Backlight option switch or menu parameter is programmed, the user can manually turn the backlight on and off (it then stays on).
-If the Surveillance mode is programmed, the backlight is disabled (see Section 4.7).
+If the Surveillance mode is programmed, the backlight is disabled (see Section 4.8).
 The radio can be programmed so that the backlight turns on in the keypad lock mode when a key is pressed (see next section).

-3.6 KEYPAD LOCK
+3.6 Keypad Lock

 The Keypad Lock feature temporarily disables the front panel keys to prevent keys from being accidentally pressed.
 This feature is available if the Keypad Lock option switch is programmed.
 To lock the keypad, simply press the Keypad Lock option switch.
-Then to unlock the keypad again, press and hold this switch until a tone sounds (approximately 1 second).
+Then to unlock the keypad again, press and hold this switch until a tone sounds (approximately one second).

 Permanent Keypad Lockout can also be programmed.
 The keypad is then permanently disabled and cannot be enabled by the user.
 Additional information on this feature follows.
-This describes the operation with firmware Version 1.16/2.6/3.6/4.2 or later.
-Operation with earlier versions may be different.

-- A global "Front Keypad Lockout Only" function can be selected by programming.
-The front panel keys but not the side panel option keys are then disabled by the preceding Keypad Lock and Permanent Lock functions.
+• A global "Front Keypad Lockout Only" function can be selected by programming.
+The front panel keys but not the side panel option keys are then disabled by the preceding

+Keypad Lock and Permanent Lock functions.
 If this function is not selected, both the front and side panel keys are disabled.
-The PTT switch is never disabled. - The Channel Selector and Volume controls can be programmed so that they are locked by the Keypad Lock function. - The "Channel Selector Enabled" function can be programmed globally.
+The PTT switch is never disabled.

+- The Channel Selector and Volume controls can be programmed so that they are locked by the Keypad Lock function. - The "Channel Selector Enabled" function can be programmed globally.
 If this is not selected, the channel selector is always disabled regardless of the Permanent Lockout or Keypad Lock status.
 Channels can then be selected only by direct channel select (see Section 3.3). - The volume control is permanently disabled if a Volume Up/Down option switch is programmed regardless of the Permanent Lockout or Keypad Lock status.
 Refer to Section 3.1.3 for more information. - There is the option to enable the backlight when a key is pressed in the Keypad Lock mode.
 There is also the option when programming conventional channels to disable DTMF dialing.

-3.7 SETTING SQUELCH
+3.7 Setting Squelch

 This radio does not have a squelch control.
 The squelch level is preset during alignment.
-If the keypad programming feature is available (see Section 5.18), the squelch level can be changed by the user on each conventional analog channel.
+If the keypad programming feature is available (see Section 5.15), the squelch level can be changed by the user on each conventional analog channel.

-3.8 TRANSMIT DISABLE
+3.8 Transmit Disable

 Transmitting can be disabled on each conventional, SMARTNET, SmartZone, and P25 Trunked channel so that the channel is monitor-only.
 When transmitting is attempted on a receive-only channel, "Rx Only" is displayed and an error tone sounds.
-With all modes except conventional, this feature is available only with firmware 1.12.1/2.2.1/3.2.1 or later and PCConfigure software 1.22.0 or later.

-3.9 RADIO OPERATING MODES
+3.9 Radio Operating Modes

 Each selectable channel can be programmed for the conventional (analog or APCO Project 25 digital), SMARTNET/SmartZone, or APCO Project 25 digital trunked operating mode.
-For example, Zone 1/ Channel 1 could be a conventional channel, Zone 1/ Channel 2 a SMARTNET channel, and so on.
+For example, Zone 1/Channel 1 could be a conventional channel, Zone 1/Channel 2 a SMARTNET channel, and so on.
 More information on these modes follows.

-3.9.2 CONVENTIONAL MODE
+3.9.1 Conventional Mode